Kourtney Kardashian’s Boyfriend Reportedly Has A Problem With Her Sexy Instagram Photos

-Kourtney Kardashian and her boyfriend, Younes Bendjima, made headlines on Monday after the Keeping Up with the Kardashians star posted a very racy photo to her Instagram account.
+Kourtney Kardashian and her boyfriend, Younes Bendjima, made headlines on Monday after the Keeping Up With the Kardashians star posted a very racy photo to her Instagram account.

 According to a July 16 report by People Magazine, Kourtney Kardashian posted a photo of herself in a thong bikini to Instagram this week, and it seems that her boyfriend, Younes Bendjima, wasn’t happy about it.
 Kourt posed in a sun hat and floral thong bikini as she sat in the grass.
 Not long after the photo was uploaded to Instagram, Younes commented on the picture, and fans couldn’t believe how harsh his words were.